Your on a dream Mediterranean Cruise aboard one of the megaships that sail the seas these days and your ship is headed for Mykonos; what now?

 I know you’re ready to hit the beaches, shops, and restaurants on this wonderful Greek Island.
 But first you have to get off the ship and actually get to where you want to go.
 Before you can do that you need to determine exactly where your ship is docking or if it’s even docking at all.

 Cruise ships will either dock at the new Mykonos Cruise Port (Tourlos Pier) or anchor off the coast.
-If you’re ship is anchoring you will be tendered off the ship and straight into town.
+If your ship is anchoring you will be tendered off the ship and straight into town.
 Tenders usually disembark passengers at the Old Port by the Town Hall.
 So if you’re tendered you don’t have to worry about getting into town to see the sights or catch local transportation to your preferred destination.

 However if your ship is docking at the Mykonos Cruise Port read on, there’s a few things you need to know!